Should Women Preach?

 3. "For God is not the author of CONFUSION but of peace, as in all the churches of the saints.
 Let your WOMEN KEEP SILENT in the churches, for they are NOT permitted to SPEAK; but they are to be SUBMISSIVE, as the law also says. ("thy desire shall be [subject to] thy husband, and he shall rule over thee" -- Gen. 3:16, etc.).
 And if they want to learn something, let them ask their own husbands at home (or another man or woman if they're not married); for IT IS SHAMEFUL FOR WOMEN TO SPEAK IN CHURCH.
 What, Came the Word of God out from you?
 Or came it unto you only?
 If anyone thinks he is a PROPHET or SPIRITUAL, let him recognize that the things which I write to you are the LORD'S COMMANDMENT.
 But if anyone does not recognize this, he is not recognized" (1 Cor.
 14:33-38).

 4. Why?
 Because some women CONTRADICT men, ORDER men around, DEMAND ANSWERS from men or have a DEMANDING TONE, INTERRUPT men and TALK AT THE SAME TIME AS men, try to TEACH men, take the LEAD, etcetera.
 Today women in general ORDER men around by saying, "Come here," or "Tell me this."
 Paul said this is SHAMEFUL and CONFUSION.
 Was Paul merely giving his own human opinion?
 No. "For I [Paul] would have you know, brethren, that the gospel which was preached by me is NOT ACCORDING TO MAN.
 For I neither received it from man, nor was I taught it, but I received it through a revelation of Jesus Christ" (Gal.
 1:11).
 Peter states that Paul's writings are "SCRIPTURE" (2 Pet.
 3:15-16).
 Solomon agreed with Paul: Proverbs 21:9 "It is better to live in a corner of a roof Than in a house shared with a CONTENTIOUS woman" (Pr.
 21:9; 25:24).
 "A constant dripping on a day of steady rain And a CONTENTIOUS woman are alike" (Pr.
 27:15).
+Women should have "a meek and quiet spirit" (1 Pet.
+3:4).
 Did Paul put his opinion in Scripture when he said, "I speak this by permission, and not of commandment" (1 Cor.
 7:5-6)?
 No, a modern paraphrase makes clear what he was saying.
 "I am permitting you (to either marry or remain single) -- not commanding you to do one or the other.
 Further on, he says, "to the rest speak I, not the Lord" (1 Cor.
 7:12) meaning "I have no direct command from the Lord, but give my judgment as a minister" who has power to bind and loose within the framework of God's laws and Christ's teachings (Matt.16:18-19).

 5. Women did pray and prophesy somewhere -- most likely in a private setting informally (1 Cor.
 11:5).
 Nothing is said about in a church.
 They did sing (Ex.
 15:20-21), and say "Amen" (Neh.
 8:6) in gatherings or services.
 Mary Magdalene and the other Mary told the disciples Jesus was alive.
 The angel ORDERED both women to tell the disciples (Mark 16:9-11; Matt.
 28:9).
 Thus we know it is okay for women to speak to men about spiritual matters.
 But they were not 1.) in a church service 2.) over men in authority or 3.) arguing with men, etc.